-At least three months of continuous on-the-job training through assisting in the positioning and exposing of dental radiographic film under the direct supervision of a Florida licensed dentist, be at least 18 years of age, and have completed the Fundamentals of Dental Assisting course (p.
-9) (Chapter 64B5-9.011).
+At least three months of continuous on-the-job training through assisting in the positioning and exposing of dental radiographic film under the direct supervision of a Florida licensed dentist and be at least 18 years of age, (Chapter 64B5-9.011).
 Signed acknowledgement of meeting these prerequisites is required.
 Participants may be dismissed from course if found lacking appropriate dental experience.

 Complete the following:

 - Marketing form

 - Copy of completed UF HIPAA and Confidentiality Statement

 - Once you register, you will receive the course manual via pdf document.

 Register Early – Limit is 28 participants, and course fills quickly.